benevpi/Makerboxonthemove/readme.md

 ## Stuff that's been made with bits from the box
-(if you want, add a description or image of something you've made with bits from the box).
+(if you want, add a description, link to, or image of something you've made with bits from the box).